 Croatia is another beautiful country to visit in the Balkans, See our Kayaking Trip there

 Kazanlak is a city in central Bulgaria.
-In the city is located the largest and best preserved in the country Thracian tomb included in the list of UNESCO, nearby is the ancient city Sevtopolis and the Valley of the Thracian Kings.
+The largest and best preserved Thracian tomb in the country, which is also a UNESCO World Heritage Site, is located here.
+Nearby is the ancient city Sevtopolis and the Valley of the Thracian Kings.
 Kazanlak is the center of the Rose Valley, home to the Museum of the Rose, and host to the one and only Rose Festival.
-Visit the festival this year between 02-05.06.
+Visit the festival this year between 2-5 June.
 Oil Roses are plants of the genus Rose, known for its essential oil, which is used in the perfumery and cosmetics.

-Tryavna is a small town in Gabrovo area, located in the central northern part of Bulgaria.
-In the city, there are well-preserved Renaissance architecture and cultural heritage of this period, which attracts many tourists.
+Tryavna is a small town in the Gabrovo area, located in the central northern part of Bulgaria.
+Here the Renaissance architecture and cultural heritage of this period is well preserved and attracts many tourists.
 Tryavna is surrounded by green meadows and ancient coniferous and deciduous forests.
-The air is mountain and clear, and the city is also very beautiful in the winter.
-Take a walk back in the history, explore the city architecture, visit the museums and simply enjoy the fresh air of this small, magical little city.
+The mountain air is clean, and the city is also very beautiful in the winter.
+Take a walk back in history, explore the city's architecture, visit the museums, and simply enjoy the fresh air of this small, magical little city.

 Visiting the Balkans, You may also want to check out Slovenia

-Koprivshtitsa is a historic town in the Sofia Province, lying on the Topolitsa river among the Sredna Gora mountains.
+Koprivshtitsa is a historic town in the Sofia Province, lying on the Topolitsa River among the Sredna Gora mountains.
 The town is known for its authentic Bulgarian architecture and for its folk music festivals.
-Koprivshtitsa was one of the centers of the April Uprising in 1876, and have a long history.
-In the city, you can visit many museums and memorial houses, take a walk through the still preserving atmosphere of the Bulgarian National Revival period of the 19th century.
+Koprivshtitsa was one of the centers of the April Uprising in 1876, and has a long history.
+In the city, you can visit many museums and memorial houses, and enjoy the atmosphere of the Bulgarian National Revival period of the 19th century.
 Koprivshtitsa is one of the most characteristic Bulgarian towns, making it a very popular tourist destination.

 If you visit Bulgaria, you may also be interested in Visiting Stockholm on a Budget

-Known as the House-Monument of the Bulgarian Communist Party, Buzludzha is a historical peak in the heart of Bulgaria, standing at 1, 432m high.
-It was built by the Bulgarian communist regime to commemorate the events of 1891 when a group of socialists assembled secretly in the area to form an organized socialist movement that led to the founding of the Bulgarian Social Democratic Party, a forerunner of the Bulgarian Communist Party.
+Known as the House-Monument of the Bulgarian Communist Party, Buzludzha is a historical peak in the heart of Bulgaria, standing at 1,432m high.
+It was built by the Bulgarian communist regime to commemorate the events of 1891 when a group of socialists assembled secretly in the area to form an organized socialist movement.
+This led to the founding of the Bulgarian Social Democratic Party, a forerunner of the Bulgarian Communist Party.
 The monument has been abandoned for decades.
 It can be reached by two side roads from the Shipka pass road from Kazanlak in the south, and the road from Gabrovo on the north side of the mountain.

 Shipka Monument is built on Shipka peak in Stara Planina with altitude 1326m.
 The monument is part of the Park-museum Shipka.
 The peak symbolizes the heroism and self-sacrificing efforts for the liberation of Bulgaria from Ottoman rule.
-It was erected to commemorate the heroism of the fallen for the freedom of Bulgaria defended the site during Shipka battle about what had taken place crucial for Russo-Turkish War and the liberation of Bulgaria battles in the summer of 1877.
+It was erected to commemorate the heroism of those who fell while defending the site during the Shipka battle, which was crucial for the Russo-Turkish War and the liberation of Bulgaria battles in the summer of 1877.
 The monument is part of the hundred national tourists sites.

-For more amazing European Travel, See Meteora Magic in Florida
+For more amazing European Travel, See Meteora Magic in Greece

 So, are you ready to visit Bulgaria?

-Bilyana is a dreamer, traveller and mountain lover.
+Author bio: Bilyana is a dreamer, traveller and mountain lover.
 She follows her dreams and want you to do the same.
 Her goal is to help you to travel more & worry less and inspire you to get out of your comfort zone and see this beautiful world we live in.
-You can follow her adventures on her travel blog, Instagram, Pinterest and Facebook
+You can follow her adventures on her travel blog, Instagram, Pinterest and Facebook.